A5H-git/prototype-learning/README.md

-# Self-Supervised Learning & Few-Shot Evaluation
+# Prototype Learning for Few-Shot Medical Image Classification
 This project explores two modern directions in representation learning:
 - **Self-Supervised Learning (SSL)** methods like `SimCLR` and `DINO`🦖, which learn powerful embeddings without labels.
 - **Meta-Learning (Prototypical Networks)** for few-shot classification, where the goal is to generalize to *new classes* with very few examples.